dafny-lang/dafny/docs/HowToFAQ/FAQNoBody.md

 ## Question

-Is there a way to prevent Warning: note, this forall statement has no body  from occurring?
+Is there a way to prevent "Warning: note, this forall statement has no body" from occurring?
 I have a forall loop with no body that results in the lemma verifying, but if I add a body (even an empty body) the lemma doesn't verify.

 ## Answer